kieferkoh/sc1015_proj/README.md

 matplotlib
 random
 =====DATACLEAN.IPYNB (4)=====
 This notebook removes duplicates and outliers from the dataset using hash functions and by comparing the frequency property of the images.
-Dependencies required for this notebook are imagehash and tensorflow.
+**Dependencies**

+The code requires the following libraries:
+imagehash tensorflow